mailpoet/mailpoet/doc/api_methods/GetSubscriber.md

 ## `array getSubscriber(string $subscriber_email)`

-This method throws an `\Exception` in case a subscriber with a given email address doesn’t exist.
+This method throws an `\Exception` in the event a subscriber with a given email address doesn’t exist.

 ## Arguments
 | Argument | Type | Description |